anima-libera/ipsys/README.md

   - Script the action of user-created UI witgets on the rules, rule generators, patricles, colors, etc.
   - Create UI witgets with scripting.
   - A console line can be a witget.
-- Make the build system usable with clang and on Windows.
+- Make the build system usable on Windows.
 - View the "force" fields and motion fields.
 - Display the rules.
 - Better type changing rules and rule generation (using a changing graph).